 5.05E The Regional Representative will meet the qualifications as recommended by the Standards Team of the Association.
 She/He will be a voting member of the Board.
 The Regional Representative serves as a link between the Association, the Region, the ministers, and the ministries within the Region.
 He/she serves as a member of the Association’s Standards Ministry Team.
 He/she serves in the review process regarding the expansion of new ministries in the Region, and performs in other various capacities that help strengthen and expand the Unity presence within the Region.

-5.05F The Licensed Unity Teacher Representative is an ex-officio and voting member of the Board and attends Board meetings.
+5.05F The Licensed Unity Teacher Representative is a voting member of the Board and attends Board meetings.
 The LUT representative may serve as an officer of the Board.

 5.06 COMPENSATION.
 With the possible exception of the Regional Rep, the Board of Trustees will serve without compensation for their duties as Board members, but may be reimbursed for expenses of carrying out their duties.
 The Board may, with the approval of the conference body, determine adequate compensation over and above said expenses, to be paid to the Regional Rep on a monthly basis or as mutually agreed upon by the Board and the Regional Rep.